maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

       &:focus
         color: #222

-Since these thousand are identical it would make sense to add them into a mixin as well, but the point is why separate them out into different stylesheets?
+Since these two styles are identical put them in their own style and import them it's where needed, or add them into a mixin – the point is why duplicate styles?

 #### Optimize Specificity